DEVOTIONALS

 ACTION:

-What is God’s calling for you?
+– What is God’s ‘calling’ for me?

 Pray,

-“Heavenly Father, I realize that the earthly goals I create for myself will
+“Heavenly Father, I realize that the earthly goals I create for

-not bring the satisfaction I desire.
-However, I believe that Your goals for
+myself, will never bring the satisfaction I desire.
+However, I

-me to understand Your goal for me and teach me how to realign my life
+purpose for me, and teach me how to realign myself so I can

-a new love and concern for others.”
+will have a new and deeper love and concern for others.”

 Unknown's avatar